“Sorry I couldn’t help carry anything in,” Shaun said, nestled in Janine’s infinity scarf.

 “I’m okay, Mom.
 I’m just gonna need some time alone.”
 He sighed but put on a brave smile for his mother.
 “We’ll get plenty of that on the plane tomorrow.
 It was good to see you again.
 I’ll call when we get home.”

 Evelyn looked far from appeased but nodded.
 She looked Janine in the eyes, mournfully, with a little fire.
 “Take better care of my little boy,” she said quietly.
-“His grandfather was a tiny little person, too, you know, rest his soul, and… I couldn’t take it if…”
+“His grandfather was an Anthropole, too, you know, rest his soul, and… I couldn’t take it if…”

 Janine promised repeatedly that she’d protect Shaun and apologized repeatedly to her.
 After sufficient time had passed she was permitted to retire to her own vehicle, Evelyn quietly sobbing in the background.